 I see you have people who are called faculty associates and affiliates.
 If I can’t do a fellowship, may I be considered for one of these roles?

-Faculty associates and affiliates are appointed by senior staff and faculty directors, though there are no independent application processes for these categories of affiliation.
+Faculty associates and affiliates are appointed by invitation from senior staff and faculty directors, though there are no independent application processes for these categories of affiliation.
 These roles include a range of wonderful people, from long-time collaborators to new friends, and are based around common agendas and aspirations.
 Like fellowships, each relationship is unique, and the modes of engagement with the Berkman community vary.
-There are times we will consider a fellowship applicant for one of these roles based on ideas and goals that are communicated through the application process.
+There are times we will consider a fellowship applicant for one of these roles instead of a fellowship based on ideas, goals, constraints, and opportunities that are communicated through the application process.

 Does the Berkman Center sponsor visas for international fellows?

 For project fellowships that are run through the Harvard Human Resources Office, unfortunately do not have the ability to provide authorization to work in the U.S.